How to Enable Kiosk Mode on Your VR Device

 A Human Resources department might use VR headsets in Kiosk Mode to train customer support staff on a soft skill, such as conflict resolution.
 For example, employees at Hilton have used Oculus headsets to learn greater empathy––which key for hospitality training.

 Kiosk Mode gives you total control of what the end-user can access in-headset, including settings, applications, and other content (such as a video playlist).
 Kiosk Mode also provides a more streamlined, intuitive in-headset experience for the end-user.

 Most VR & AR headset manufacturers provide a way to put devices in Kiosk Mode.
 However, it’s not always very simple or intuitive to make this shift.
 In many cases, shifting into VR Kiosk Mode requires individual, manual, and technical adjustments.

 Do you need to provide users the ability to select between more than one application in a secure launcher environment?
-Then you need a Multi-App Launcher!
+Then you need a Custom Launcher!

-ArborXR comes with a Multi-App Launcher that displays a grid of selected apps in a simple interface.
+ArborXR comes with a Custom Launcher that displays a grid of selected apps in a simple interface.
 The end-user can pick and launch only approved apps inside the headset.
-The Multi-App Launcher still offers the security and control of Kiosk Mode while giving the end-user the ability to launch into the application of their choice.
+The Custom Launcher still offers the security and control of Kiosk Mode while giving the end-user the ability to launch into the application of their choice.